cyberphone/cbor-core/README.md

 ## Examples

 The following _simple_ examples are supposed to give an idea of how `CBOR::Core` is to be used.
-Although the examples build on a JavaScript implementation, other implementations are supposed to be quite similar with respect to usage.
+Although the examples build on a specific JavaScript solution, other implementations are supposed to be quite similar with respect to usage.

 ### Encoding